RMMLA-Huntington Library Research Grant

 visit their site on the WWW at http://www.huntington.org/.

-The application deadline for the RMMLA-Huntington Library Research Grant is February 1 (postmark deadline) to the Secretariat.
+The application deadline for the RMMLA-Huntington Library Research Grant is May 1 (postmark deadline).

-(HuntingtonGrant@rmmla.org) to email your application packet (written in English only) which includes the following:
+Email your application packet to RMMLA President Albrecht Classen at: firstname.lastname@example.org - your application packet (written in English only) must include the following:

 - A current curriculum vitae (maximum 2 pages);